Try the Full Power of Brosix with 10% lifetime discount!

 About slack

 Slack started as an internal communications tool for a development company called Tiny Speck.
-It became available for the public in August of 2013 and has since reached more than 12 million users worldwide.
-It’s known for its innovative use of Channels – a feature that allows for more structured conversations with multiple groups at once.
+It became available to the public in February 2013 and has since reached more than 12 million active Slack users worldwide.
+It’s known for its innovative use of Channels, a feature that allows for more structured conversations with multiple groups at once.

-In late 2020, Slack was acquired by Salesforce, which is a move that some have characterized as Slack admitting defeat to Microsoft’s Teams platform.
+In late 2020, during the pandemic, Slack was acquired by Salesforce, which is a move that some have characterized as Slack admitting defeat to Microsoft’s Teams platform.
 This move is supposed to make Salesforce more competitive with the tech giant by entering the enterprise communication market.

 About Skype